rangoli786/advanced-SQL/README.md

+# advanced-SQL
-# advanced-SQL project data analysis for bussiness development .
+data analysis of huge dataset for bussiness development .